Portal Administration for Linux

 On - Allows users to elevate privileges for a selected file.
 Enables Require approval and Require reason.
 Disables Block Run As Admin.
 Off - Denies users the ability to elevate privileges for a selected file.
 Enables Block Run As Admin, which is how users with admin credentials can still elevate privileges. |

-Block Run As Admin (enabled only if Allow Run As Admin is Off) |
+Block Run As Admin (enabled only if Allow Run As Admin is OFF) |

 Toggle Default: Off |